Bitcoin and How It Works

 Bitcoin Mining

 Specialized computers called "mining rigs" verify and record individual transactions through the blockchain.
-The computers required to complete the "mining" operation are massive, very specialized, and owned by many individuals or businesses.
-For example, in October 2019, it required 12 trillion times the computing power to "mine" one Bitcoin than it did at the beginning of the concept in 2009.
+The computers required to complete the "mining" operation are massive, specialized, and owned by many individuals or businesses.
+For example, in October 2019, it required 12 trillion times the computing power to "mine" one Bitcoin than at the beginning of the concept in 2009.

 The Motivation to Mine Bitcoin